jebasingh-ai/abyss-calculation/README.md

 ## 🌌 What is This Madness?

-You are thinking: *"What the actual f#ck is this library?"*
+>You are thinking: *"What the actual f#ck is this library?"*

+*This is only One Plus One Equal two In 100 Languages.*

+>now you think : This is useless

-You are absolutely right.
-This is completely useless.
+*You are absolutely right.
+This is completely useless.*

 But somewhere deep inside — beneath the void of logic and sanity — there lies the most complex calculation engine ever conceived by humankind.
 Written in Assembly, Brainfuck, C++, Python, Fortran, and pure existential pain.